-For many travelers to China, Shandong, a coastal province situated roughly in the halfway between Beijing and Shanghai, is easily missed.
-This is partly because it is a place that is less known by western visitors.
+For many travelers to China, Shandong, a coastal province situated roughly halfway between Beijing and Shanghai, is easily missed.
+This is partly because it is a place that is less known to western visitors.
 Yet being less popular doesn't mean that it is not a good place to travel to.

-In fact, after a trip to Shandong, you may be able to find out that no river is more significant for the Chinese civilization than the Yellow River; no mountain more celebrated than the Mount Tai; no thinker more influential than Confucius.
+In fact, after a trip to Shandong, you will know that no river is more significant for the Chinese civilization than the Yellow River; no mountain more celebrated than Mount Tai; and no thinker more influential than Confucius.
 So here are the reasons why a trip to this fascinating land is worthwhile, from its friendly people, rich history and culture to fabulous food.

 1. A land of welcoming people

-People in Shandong have been known for their hospitality and friendliness since ancient times, which can be seen in a famous saying of Confucius "isn't it delightful to have friends coming from afar?" in the Analects.
-So wherever you are going across the province, you will definitely feel welcome.
+People in Shandong have been known for their hospitality and friendliness since ancient times.
+This can be seen in a famous saying from the Analects of Confucius: "isn't it delightful to have friends coming from afar?"
+So wherever you go across the province, you will definitely feel welcome.

 Kids learning the art of making and serving tea in Qufu, the hometown of Confucius